-Lincolnshire was often known as the Bomber County.
-Lincolnshire played a pivotal part as one of the largest aircraft manufacturing centres and six operational stations still in use.
-During World War II there was thought to have been over a hundred military airfields, as well as dummy airfields and emergency landing strips.
+Lincolnshire was often known as the Bomber County, playing a pivotal role as one of the largest aircraft manufacturing centres.
+Six operational stations are still in use today.
+During World War II, there was thought to have been over a hundred military airfields, as well as dummy airfields and emergency landing strips.

 Below you will find a selection of events taking place in Lincolnshire.

 There will be two exhibitions, one in The Collection in Lincoln and another at RAF Scampton.
 The focus for the exhibition at The Collection will be on the rising threat to Britain from the aerial attacks by airships and the British response.
 The Dambusters Hangar at RAF Scampton will be turned into a WWI airfield with three WWI aircraft flying in to form part of the display.

 The latter event will run until the 30th April 2020 and promote the aviation heritage of the county.
 It will also highlight the work that was carried out in constructing aircraft and defending British airspace.

 As well as this, there will also be travelling exhibitions throughout the county during the three year period.